Yvette is a Christian counselor with a passion to help people find God's purpose. Her articles are sources of daily inspiration.

 Self-esteem is essentially how we evaluate ourselves, and how we like the picture we have of ourselves.
-So if we have high self-esteem, then we have a largely positive image of ourselves.
+If we have high self-esteem, then we have a largely positive image of ourselves.
 The core of our self-esteem begins with our interactions in the family setting as children.

 As Christians, the true source of self-esteem rests in our position in Christ Jesus.
 What does it mean to have a healthy self-esteem as a Christian Woman?
-In his book, You're Some Special, Dr Narramore, argues that according to Scriptures, God places great value on us, and this demands that we love ourselves.
+In his book, You're Some Special, Dr Narramore, explains that God places great value on us, and this demands that we love ourselves.

 From the outset of our walk, as Christian women, we need to recognise that our self-esteem is no longer based on transient characteristics, such as physical appearance, achievements, talents, social connections, or financial status.
 We need to refocus our attention on who we are in Christ Jesus

-How can Christian experience high self-esteem, and find true happiness and personal fulfilment that are congruent with Christian teaching?
+How can Christians experience high self-esteem, and find true happiness and personal fulfillment that are congruent with Christian teaching?
 This hub explores seven important areas based on Scriptures that enables Christian women to find true self-esteem and happiness.

 We Are Accepted in Christ

 For Christian women to embody healthy self-esteem, we need to know who we really are.
 We are new creations in Christ (2 Corinthians 5:17).
 We gained acceptance through Christ’s complete work on the Cross.
-We are accepted as loved, and nothing can separate us from the love of God (Romans 8: 35)
+We are accepted, loved and nothing can separate us from the love of God (Romans 8: 35)